Robert Robinson (chemist): Early life and education

-He was appointed as the first Professor of Pure and Applied Organic Chemistry in the School of Chemistry at the University of Sydney in 1912.
-He was briefly at St Andrews University (1920–22) and then was offered the Chair of Organic Chemistry at Manchester University.
 In 1928 he moved from there to be a professor at University College London where he stayed only two years.
 He was the Waynflete Professor of Chemistry at Oxford University from 1930 and a Fellow of Magdalen College, Oxford.

+Robinson was elected an International Member of the United States National Academy of Sciences in 1934, an International Member of the American Philosophical Society in 1944, and an International Honorary Member of the American Academy of Arts and Sciences in 1948.

 Robinson Close, in the Science Area at Oxford, is named after him, as is the Robert Robinson Laboratory at the University of Liverpool, the Sir Robert Robinson Laboratory of Organic Chemistry at the University of Manchester and the Robinson and Cornforth Laboratories at the University of Sydney.

 Robinson was a strong amateur chess player.
 He represented Oxford University in a friendly match with a team from Bletchley Park in December 1944; in which he lost his game to pioneering computer scientist I. J. Good.
 He was president of the British Chess Federation from 1950 to 1953, and with Raymond Edwards he co-authored the book The Art and Science of Chess (Batsford, 1972).

 Research

 His synthesis of tropinone (a precursor for atropine & benztropine) in 1917 was not only a big step in alkaloid chemistry but also showed that tandem reactions in a one-pot synthesis are capable of forming bicyclic molecules.

 He invented the symbol for benzene having a circle in the middle whilst working at St Andrews University in 1923.
 He is known for inventing the use of the curly arrow to represent electron movement, and he is also known for discovering the molecular structures of morphine and penicillin.

 Robinson annulation has had application in the total synthesis of steroids.

-Alongside Edward Charles Dodds, Robinson had also been involved in the orig synthesis of diethylstilboestrol.
+Alongside Edward Charles Dodds, Robinson had also been involved in the original synthesis of diethylstilboestrol.

+In 1946 he determined the structure of strychnine.

 In 1957 Robinson founded the journal Tetrahedron with fifty other editors for Pergamon Press.